Māori Law in Focus 2026: Water, Geothermal, and Customary Rights

 Bryce Lyall, Barrister, Kōkiri Chambers

-Bryce has a nationwide practice spanning public, environmental, and human rights law, trust and governance, and Māori legal issues.
-He appears in all of the senior courts, the Māori Land Court, and the Waitangi Tribunal.
-He also undertakes mahi in the District and Family Courts.
-His practice includes litigation, mediation, refugee and protected person matters, and work involving Te Tiriti o Waitangi, including judicial review, Marine and Coastal Area (Takutai Moana) Act 2011 proceedings, and related processes.
-Holding a particular concern with access to justice issues, Bryce has approvals to provide legal aid services in civil matters, the Court of Appeal and Supreme Court, the Māori Land Court and Māori Appellate Court, Refugee and Immigration matters, and the Waitangi Tribunal.
-He will also undertake work in the Māori Land Court on special aid.
-He is a member of the Auckland Branch Council of the New Zealand Law Society, the New Zealand Law Society’s Public and Administrative Law Committee, and the Māori Land Court and Waitangi Tribunal Legal Aid Provider Selection Committee.
+Bryce spends his time untangling tricky legal messes.
+He is a member of Kōkiri Chambers, focusing on kaupapa Māori legal issues, human rights, trust and governance, and public law.
+He appears in the senior courts, Māori Land Court, and specialist jurisdictions, including the Waitangi Tribunal.
+A consistent thread in his work is access to justice, and he undertakes legal aid work across civil and appellate matters, the Māori Land Court and Māori Appellate Court, and the Waitangi Tribunal.
+He is a member of the Auckland Branch Council of the NZLS, the NZLS Public and Administrative Law Committee, and the Māori Land Court and Waitangi Tribunal Legal Aid Provider Selection Committee.
 He also serves on the Committee of Lawyers for Climate Action NZ Inc. Bryce holds a BA in Political Science and an LLB from the University of Canterbury, and an LLM (International Law, First Class Hons) from the University of Auckland.

 WEB263NZA39